-What should a grantee do if a piece of equipment is lost, damaged, or stolen?
 The grantee is responsible for maintaining an internal control system to insure adequate safeguards to prevent loss, damage, or theft of equipment purchased with NIH grant funds.
 If such a system does not exist or is lacking in any way, the grantee must implement any necessary corrective actions.

 For non-exempt grantees, if damage, loss, or theft occurs despite the fact that the recipient has the required control system in place, there will be no obligation to NIH for the equipment, unless the recipient receives compensation for the damage, loss, or theft from insurance or some other source.
 If the grantee is compensated for the damage, loss, or theft, but does not replace the equipment for use on the grant, the rules regarding sale of equipment apply (45 CFR Part 74.34(g)).

-How may equipment be used after the end of a grant?
 Exempt grantees hold title and are exempted from further obligation to the Federal Government for equipment acquired under a NIH grant for support of basic or applied scientific research, except for the HHS right to require transfer as described in 45 CFR Part 74.34(h).

 Nonexempt grantees hold title and shall use the equipment in the project or program for which it was acquired as long as needed, whether or not the project or program continues to be supported by Federal funds, and shall not encumber the property without approval of the HHS awarding agency.
 When no longer needed for the original project or program, the recipient shall use the equipment in connection with its other federally sponsored activities, if any, in the following order of priority: